escalier-lang/escalier-next/docs/rfcs/0001-regex-validated-string-type.md

 let anyString: string = orangeColor;
 ```

+## Regex Syntax

+Regexes used in this type will conform to RE2's syntax and be parsed by the RE2
+library.
+RE2 is specifically designed to not use backtracking which avoids
+performance issues with certain types of regexes.

 ## Subtyping

 Regex validated string types are only assignable to each other if the regexes